 destination is the broadest possible (

-If you want to completely isolate your network from the Internet or if you need to replace it with a custom route, you can delete the default route:
+If you want to completely isolate your network from the internet or if you need to replace the default route with a custom route, you can delete the default route:

-You can replace the default route with a custom static or dynamic route if you want to route “Internet traffic” to a different next hop.
+If you want to route internet traffic to a different next hop, you can replace the default route with a custom static or dynamic route.
 For example, you could replace it with a custom static route whose next hop is a Cloud VPN tunnel or another instance, such as a proxy server.

 Subnet routes are system-generated routes that define paths to each subnet in the VPC network.

 Each subnet has at least one subnet route whose destination matches the primary IP range of the subnet.
-If the subnet has secondary IP ranges, GCP creates a subnet route with a corresponding destination for each secondary range.
-See networks and subnets for details about subnet IP ranges.
+If the subnet has secondary IP ranges, Google Cloud creates a subnet route with a corresponding destination for each secondary range.
+For more information about subnet IP ranges, see networks and subnets.